-Loaded Baked Potatoes are an easy weeknight comfort food that are totally family friendly!
-Kid’s love to add their own toppings, like shredded cheese, roasted broccoli, bacon, black beans, corn, avocado, salsa and plain yogurt!
-Healthy too, with the endless topping possibilities making baked potato night a little different every time!
+A Loaded Baked Potato Bar is an easy weeknight comfort food that are totally family friendly!
+Let everyone add their own toppings, like shredded cheese, roasted broccoli, bacon, black beans, corn, avocado, salsa and sour cream or plain yogurt!
+This is a healthy baked potato bar with endless topping ideas and possibilities to serve this dinner staple a little different every time!

 Simple Comfort Food

 - Simply Delicious! - Sometimes we let dinner get just too complicated!
 A loaded baked potato bar can take you back to a simple childhood favorite dinner.
 These are homemade, with healthy whole ingredients, scratch cooking, and everyone can make theirs just the way they like them.
 It's the real food we grew up with as kids!
 My mom always topped our baked potatoes with Homemade Chili and all the fixings.

 - Toppings are Versatile! - I usually make a loaded potato bar when I think I have nothing for dinner!
 Get the potatoes in the oven and from there, see what's in the fridge for toppings!
 I always have cheese to shred, plain yogurt or sour cream, and a can of black beans rinsed with frozen corn to thaw it.
 Then, just add veggies!
 Roasted broccoli (fresh or frozen) or cauliflower, Kale Chips, avocado or Guacamole are all great toppings.
 A jar of my 5 Minute Salsa or Pico de Gallo is a great way to add extra veggies.
 A Baked Potato Bar is just so simple, when I thought I had nothing in the fridge, I was actually able to pull together a home-cooked satisfying meal!
 Save this one in your back pocket!

 - Russet Potatoes - one per person

 - Bacon - I like to bake the whole package in the oven and freeze the leftover chopped bacon.